learnbyexample/Command-line-text-processing/gnu_grep.md

 ```

 * `\n` is not defined in BRE/ERE
-    * see [this](http://unix.stackexchange.com/questions/19491/how-to-specify-characters-using-hexadecimal-codes-in-grep) for a workaround
+    * see [unix.stackexchange - How to specify characters using hexadecimal codes](https://unix.stackexchange.com/questions/19491/how-to-specify-characters-using-hexadecimal-codes-in-grep) for a workaround
 * if some characteristics of input is known, `[[:space:]]` can be used as workaround, which matches all white-space characters

 ```bash